 That said, if the indoor and outdoor temperatures are too high, a fan’s evaporative effect might not be able to dissipate your body heat effectively.
 Additionally, a burnt-out fan motor will make a nasty noise and halt the cool wind from your fan, so you’ll need to learn why your ceiling fan is making noise to ensure proper operation.

 Fan placement is a critical factor in ensuring a refreshing breeze.
 Since hot air rises, you can utilize a tall window to exhaust warm air from your home.
 Additionally, you can use a window fan to intake cool air from a ground-level, shaded window.
 Use multiple fans to cycle fresh, cool air into your home and expel hot air.
-This cross-breeze will keep your fans from simply moving around ambient heat.
+This cross-ventilation will keep your fans from simply moving around ambient heat on hot summer days.

 Never operate on your ceiling fan’s wiring system without disconnecting it from the circuit breaker.

 You can change the rotation direction of most ceiling fans, enhancing the recommended air movement for the season.
-In the summer, you want a counterclockwise ceiling fan to push a breeze around the room.
-In the winter, you need a clockwise rotation to push warm air from the ceiling and toward your family.
-This is especially important in a baby’s room, as fans may help prevent SIDS.
+In the summer months, you want a counterclockwise ceiling fan to push a cool breeze around the room.
+In the winter, flip the ceiling fan direction switch to a clockwise rotation to push warm air from the ceiling and toward your family.
+This is especially important in a baby’s room.
+Be sure to check out our page to learn the answer to why do fans prevent SIDS?
+Ceiling fans are a great choice to help increase air circulation in a room.

 A portable fan with a washable filter can become congested by dirt, grime, and dust.
 With restricted airflow, your fan cannot push enough air for a cooling breeze.
 You can clean or replace the filter to optimize the air movement from the fan unit.